 The copper concentrate produced will be pumped from the copper-molybdenum separation stage to the copper concentrate thickener.
 Flocculant will be added to the thickener feed to aid the settling process.
 The thickened concentrate will be pumped to the concentrate stock tank using thickener underflow slurry pumps.
 The underflow density will be about 60% solids.
 The concentrate stock tank will be an agitated tank that will serve as the feed tank for the concentrate pipeline from which the copper concentrate will be pumped to the port site filter plant.
-The copper concentrate will be pumped to the port site thickener and thickened to about 60% solids prior to filtering.
+The copper concentrate will be pumped to the port site filter plant.
+The copper concentrate will be pumped to the port site filter plant.
 The thickener underflow will feed the filter plant stock tank.